Since 2014 the Plate to Pasture Awards have recognised the excellence of farmers who consistently supply quality stock to meet consumers’ needs.

 The Plate to Pasture Award is about recognising farmers who live and breathe food and understand what their consumers want from quality red meat and the people who produce it.

-For this year’s Plate to Pasture Awards we have dialled up the focus on food: ‘Food people challenge - Promote your red meat’
+In the 2017 Plate to Pasture Awards we dialled up the focus on food: ‘Food people challenge - Promote your red meat’

 Specification and presentation